mikependon/RepoDB.NET/_posts/2020-04-01-happy-2nd-year-anniversarr.md

 I remember a one comment that brought me to [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher) ORM bencher of FransBouma.
 He wants me to test the library there.
 The result was, RepoDb is the second most slowest ORM and I was totally shocked actually.
 I know that the IL I developed is very fast, but by that time, it is only very fast for extracting million of rows (in single iteration) (mabye the fastest), but is very slow if you bench it with its execution mean-deviation (includes multiple iterations by batch).

-I analyzed the culprits in the codes and also tried to optimized the IL.
+I analyzed the culprits in the code snippets and also tried to optimized the IL.
 I solved the problem and brought RepoDb as the fastest ORM a month after.
 The official technique was posted by me on my old blog (can be found [here](https://codesdirectory.blogspot.com/2018/09/repodb-net-lightweight-orm-library.html)).

 It was also 2 years ago (4 months after pushing the first version), RepoDb has been officially accepted by FransBouma to be a part of the [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher) ORM bencher.
 That is amazing and gave me more spirit to futher develop the library.